-This guide will help you understand viruses and hacking on Android smartphones and tablets.
-We’ll show you what to look for if you think your device got hacked, and detail some steps to potentially fix it.
-Smartphone security is extremely important, and here’s where to start.
+In this guide we’ll show you what to look for if you think your Android phone got hacked, and how to fix it.
+These days smartphone security is extremely important.
+Here’s how to fix any problems and everything you need to know.

 Whether you’re worried about a trojan virus, malware, spam, botnets, keyloggers or just the latest “stagefright” type exploit, you can do something about it.
 We’ll discuss ways to get rid of malicious content and help you be more prepared for the future.

-These days, smartphones and tablets are just as vulnerable as computers.
-If not more vulnerable, considering over a billion people own one.
-Your smartphone is a gateway to lots of personal and sensitive information.
-Here are a few signs that something might be wrong.
+Here in 2019 smartphones and tablets are just as vulnerable as computers.
+If not more vulnerable considering over 2.5 billion people own one.
+They’re the #1 target for bad guys.
+Your phone is a gateway to tons of personal and sensitive information and here are a few signs that something might be wrong.

 If you think your Android smartphone might be compromised or got hacked, we’re here to help.
 These are the signs to look for, steps you need to take, and things to consider moving forward.